xia0nan/xia0nan.github.io/_posts/2019-11-18-almost-year-end.md

 ### Others

 I'm still making time for Gym and exercise.
-However, since I injured my ankle, I've skipped most of my regular soccer and basketball games.
+However, since I injured my ankle, I've skipped most of my regular soccer and basketball games. \
 This year I decided to finally pick up my piano classes.
-What's more, there is a piano school 50m away from my place.
-The teacher was asking me to try ABRSM grade 7.
-But I'm too tired to make another commitment.
+Conveniently, there is a piano school 50m away from my place.
+Though the teacher asked me to try ABRSM grade 7, I felt too tired to make another commitment.
 Nothing can be enjoyable anymore if you put an exam on it.

 These are the 2 songs I would like to master in next year.
 * *Piano Sonata No. 8 in C minor, Op.
 13 III.
 Rondo: Allegro*